nmcteam/mulch/README.md

 This folder can contain any number of valid json files.
 These will be made available to all twig templates indexed against their filename.
 So a file named "foo.json" would be available in the templates with {{ foo }}.
 This is a helpful way to inject/use some data from a project you are mocking up.

-### LESS Folder
+### SCSS Folder

-The target file will be the top-level all.less.
-This can @include any other files you wish to use.
+The target file will be the top-level packed.scss.
+This includes many other files you wish to use.

 ### Scripts Folder